A reader recently asked, “What’s the worst type of frying pan?” That’s such a good question!

 Don’t get me wrong: I’m not trying to tell you that you should go for the most expensive cookware set that you can find.

 There are still a few cast-iron skillet manufacturers in the U.S., for example, and their products don’t necessarily have the highest price tags.
-And Tefal (or T-fal), who invented the Teflon-coated frying pan, still assembles pretty good non-stick pans and pots.
+And Tefal (or T-fal), who invented the Teflon-coated frying pan, continues to make fantastic pans and pots.

 So there’s definitely light at the end of the tunnel.
 And, when it comes to cookware, 99.9% of the time, the smarter thing to do is “buy it nice or buy it twice.”